 One Month+ On The Road: Fails

 Below is a list of things that have gone wrong during our first month on the road.
 This isn’t a sob list.
 Rather it’s to share with you that life on the road isn’t perfect – there are days when we feel like all we do is fix thing (and that’s actually what we did).
 There’s a large learning curve to living in an RV, and this list shows that we are newbies.
-And we hope this list will help prevent any of these mistakes happening to you.
+We hope this list will help prevent any of these mistakes happening to you.

 - With our Air Head toilet being brand new to us, we made a few mistakes with it.
 The first mistake we made is that we overfilled the liquid tank because we didn’t pay close enough attention to the liquid tank window to see how full it was getting.